 JURE, a database created by the European Commission, contains case law delivered by courts in contracting states (EU Member States and if applicable Iceland, Norway and Switzerland) and the EU Court of Justice on jurisdiction in civil and commercial matters and on the recognition and enforcement of judgments in a State other than the one where the judgment was passed.
 This includes case law on relevant international conventions (i.e. 1968 Brussels Convention, 1988 Lugano Convention) as well as EU and Member State case law.

 Database by the Network of the Presidents of the European Supreme Courts, a meta-search engine of National Case Law created by the Network of the Presidents of the European Supreme Courts.
-It has been released in April 2007 and allows to simultaneously query several search engines of a number of national databases (and also of some candidate countries) containing the case law of the supreme courts of those Member States.
+It has been released in April 2007 and allows simultaneously queries on a number of national databases (and also of some candidate countries) containing the case law of the supreme courts of those Member States.

 FRA Case-law Database, of the European Union Agency for Fundamental Rights, provides a compilation of European Court of Justice (ECJ) and European Court of Human Rights (ECHR) case law with direct references to the Charter of Fundamental Rights of the European Union.
 It also contains a selection of national case law with direct references to the Charter from all EU Member States.